by Karen Jones

 A printer’s job is to convert electronic information into printed media.
 This may be in the form of text or graphics.
-The dot-matrix printer was one of the first printers to be used in personal computers.
+For example, the dot-matrix printer was one of the first printers to be used in personal computers.

 Impact and non-impact printers are the two styles of printers.
 Impact printers make an imprint on paper by striking it with ink.
 Printers that affect the paper one line at a time are known as dot-matrix printers.

-When you choose the ‘Print’ choice to print a particular document and then prepare for it to print, you will see that nothing has occurred.
-This indicates that your printing job has failed and you are unsure why.
-When you take a closer look at the printer, you’ll see that this isn’t just happening with one sheet, but it’s happening with all of them.
+When you choose the ‘Print’ choice to print a particular document and then prepare it to print, you will see that nothing has occurred.
+This indicates that your printing job has failed, and you are unsure why.
+However, when you take a closer look at the printer, you’ll see that this isn’t just happening with one sheet, but it’s happening with all of them.

 If the printer is in the pause phase, it may be for a variety of reasons.
-Either you configured it to pause phase or the print spooler, printer program, paper, or ink cartridge are malfunctioning.
+Either you configured it to the pause phase, or the print spooler, printer program, paper, or ink cartridge are malfunctioning.